-This momentous day is also the culmination of the passion and commitment of Magistrate Black to this extension of court circuits throughout the Torres Strait.
-I am glad that his vision has been fulfilled.
+This momentous day is also the culmination of the passion and commitment of Magistrate Black to the extension of court circuits throughout the Torres Strait.
+I am glad that his vision has been fulfilled after a 24 year journey in which Father Lui has also played an integral part.